Delay propagation patterns in Japan's domestic air transport network: Results

 We examine which airports play the central roles of delay propagation in the two largest delay groups for ANA and JAL.
 Figure~\ref{fig:top10_outdegree} shows the top 10 airports with the largest out-degree.
 First, we compare the airports between group 2 and group 3 in ANA (Figs.~\ref{fig:top10_outdegree}(a) and \ref{fig:top10_outdegree}(b)).
 We notice that the top 10 airports are primarily different between them.
 We found that most of the top 10 airports in group 2 are airports on the islands of Okinawa prefecture, i.e., Miyako (MMY) and New Ishigaki (ISG), and airports in Kyushu island, i.e., Nagasaki (NGS), Kagoshima (KOJ), Miyazaki (KMI), and Kumamoto (KMJ).
+Because the Japanese archipelago extends from the subarctic north to the subtropical south, it spans various climate zones.
+Therefore, weather conditions vary greatly depending on the region.
 Strong typhoons frequently hit Okinawa and Kyushu islands compared to the rest of the country.
 It is conceivable that these typhoons primarily affect the delays.
 These typhoons mainly occur in the summer, which is consistent with the frequent appearances of group 2 during the summer (Fig.~\ref{fig:days}(b)).
+The impact of climate and typhoons on delays in the Kyushu and Okinawa regions has been pointed out \citep{MLIT2024delay}, which also supports our results.
 On the other hand, group 3 tends to include large airports such as Osaka (ITM), Fukuoka (FUK), Naha (OKA), and New Chitose (CTS).
 Recalling that group 3 frequently appears during the winter (Fig.~\ref{fig:days}(b)) and has the second-largest delays (Fig.~\ref{fig:total_delay_time}(b)), it can be said that delays in the winter tend to propagate across the country, with significant airports serving as the epicenters of the delay spreading.